Treatment & Research News

 Is Fibro an Autoimmune Disease?

-Goebel suspects fibromyalgia may have an autoimmune basis and that autoreactive IgG might be responsible for the symptoms.
-But how could this occur in the absence of tissue damage that normally exists in autoimmune diseases?
-Goebel says the antibodies could be attacking the sensory nerves or nearby cells, which could increase the pain signals traveling to the spinal cord.
+Goebel suspects the IgG contains an autoreactive component that causes your many symptoms.
+But how can this be possible in the absence of tissue damage that normally exists in autoimmune diseases?
+Goebel says the antibodies can attack the sensory nerves or nearby cells to change their function (not destroy them).
+As a result, the nerves generate more pain signals traveling to the spinal cord.

-Examination of the serum-injected mice revealed IgG antibodies clustered around special immune cells called satellite glial cells or SGCs.
-As you can see from Figure 1, the SGCs surround the cell bodies of the sensory nerves.
-An attack on the SGCs can amplify sensory signals just before they enter the spinal cord.
-In addition, the chemicals secreted by the SGCs can enter the cerebral spinal fluid (which bathes the cord and brain) to cause more havoc.
+Examining the serum-injected mice revealed IgG antibodies clustered around special immune cells called satellite glial cells (SGCs).
+As shown in Figure 1, the SGCs surround the cell bodies of the sensory nerves.
+Antibodies on the surface of SGCs can amplify sensory signals just before they enter the spinal cord.
+In addition, antibodies in the IgG can increase the amount of distress chemicals secreted by the SGCs.
+Not only do these chemicals activate the sensory neurons, but they can also enter the cerebral spinal fluid to cause havoc in the central nervous system.

-Injecting serum from patients into rodents to see if the symptoms can be reproduced is called a passive transfer study.
+Injecting serum from patients into rodents is called a passive transfer study.
 It’s only been done in a few other diseases.
-Although the current project involved patients from two different centers, the findings still need to be replicated.
+Although the current project involved patients from two different centers, the findings need to be replicated.

 One last point: people are not mice.
-So how do the researchers know the SGCs are the cells under attack in humans?
+How do the researchers know the SGCs are the cells under attack in humans?
 Goebel’s colleagues incubated the antibodies from fibromyalgia patients and healthy controls with SGCs taken from seven post-mortem subjects (none had fibromyalgia).
-Using a fluorescent dye and electron microscopy, the SGCs were heavily coated with antibodies from fibromyalgia patients.
+Using a fluorescent dye and electron microscopy, only the antibodies from fibromyalgia patients heavily coated the SGCs.
 It’s as though the fibromyalgia antibodies are drawn to the SGCs like iron to a magnet.

 Game Changer for Fibromyalgia

 If Goebel’s work stands the test of time, fibromyalgia will be an autoantibody type of pain.
 This could be a game changer for fibromyalgia research because the condition is currently viewed as a dysfunctional central nervous system.
-Although plenty of evidence shows the brain and spinal cord do not operate properly, the cause remains unknown.
-However, if antibodies are attacking the SGCs, this could be the autoimmune trigger that causes the nervous system commotion.
+Admittedly, the brain and spinal cord do not operate properly, but the cause remains unknown.
+However, if antibodies are disrupting the SGCs, this could be the autoimmune trigger that causes the nervous system commotion.

 Research points to multiple abnormalities in the central nervous system.
-The spinal cord contains too many pain messengers and not enough soothers.
-The pain control system doesn’t work, and the brain centers don’t provide a united front to contain the barrage of pain signals.
+The spinal cord contains chemical imbalances.
+The pain control system doesn’t work, and the brain centers fail to contain the barrage of pain signals.
 Sleep is disrupted, hormones are dysregulated, and cognitive functions are diminished.

 Study Implications

 What about treatments?
-As the IgG antibodies work their way out of the mouse’s body, the symptoms go away.
+The fibromyalgia-like symptoms go away once the IgG antibodies work their way out of the mouse’s body.
 So, approaches that dislodge the IgG antibodies from the SGCs should work, even if they do not stop the antibody production.

 Currently, therapies in this category are extremely expensive and not yet available to fibromyalgia patients.
 However, a small “proof-of-concept” type of trial is underway to test an intravenous drug called rozanolixizumab.

-Alternatively, tempering the SGC activation that leads to amplification of the sensory signals might work to reduce fibromyalgia symptoms.
-For example, low dose naltrexone targets specific receptors on the SGCs to quiet them down.
-This approach could never be as effective as removing the harmful antibodies from the SGCs, but it’s available and cheap.
+Alternatively, medications that reduce SGC activation may help.
+For example, low-dose naltrexone targets specific receptors on the SGCs to quiet them down.
+While removing the harmful antibodies from the SGCs is more effective, this approach is available and cheap.

 Presuming autoantibodies to your SGCs are driving your symptoms, this may explain why medications that work in the spinal cord produce dismal results.
 Examples include the three FDA-approved drugs (pregabalin, duloxetine, and Savella) that operate downstream of the SGCs.
 Using them could be the equivalent to putting a bucket under a leaky faucet, while targeting the SGCs would be more akin to repairing the faucet.